heapwolf/JUP/README.md

 ![Alt text](http://29.media.tumblr.com/tumblr_l2xo55ndbA1qbo0zio1_r1_400.png)

-** JUP Style JSON is now a STANDARD. **

-The spec can be found at http://jsonml.org/ which is managed by Stephen

 ** JUP: Javascript IN, markup OUT. **

-JUP processes a format now called jsonML which attempts to be the most concise mapping of JSON to MARKUP.
 The purpose of this is to promote the Separation of Concerns principle, and keep markup out of javascript.
 JUP generates markup elements which are declared using nested arrays, for instance: